Virginia Supreme Court upholds circuit court decision in HHHunt lawsuit against Henrico County

 “It’s a good day for the people of Henrico County and Wyndham,” said Supervisor Tommy Branin, who represents the area and called the court ruling a win for democracy.

-Supreme Court Justice Stephen R. McCullough in a written opinion said the board’s decision was “not arbitrary or capricious," but based on reasonable concerns about the potential impact of traffic on a road that winds past a small lake, golf course fairways and paved trails.
+Supreme Court Justice Stephen R. McCullough said in a written opinion that the board’s decision was “not arbitrary or capricious,” but based on reasonable concerns about the potential impact of traffic on a road that winds past a small lake, golf course fairways and paved trails.

 McCullough, citing Hanover’s own development outlook and the testimony of three professional engineers, said HHHunt had underestimated the potential impact of the road extension.